alexlurvey/form-compiler/README.md

 Main Idea is to take an input TypeScript file and build out a directory structure that matches the main Form interface and generate file for managing the form.

-Currently generates state management file base on [rstream](https://github.com/thi-ng/umbrella/tree/develop/packages/rstream) and a file of React hooks.
+Currently generates state management files based on [rstream](https://github.com/thi-ng/umbrella/tree/develop/packages/rstream) and a file of React hooks.

 ## Running
 `yarn build path/to/FormInterface.ts path/to/build/dir`